Skip to main content

 Pondu (Cassava Leaves)

-Pounded cassava leaves cooked into rich green stew with peanuts, onions, and fish.
-Nutritious staple found throughout DRC.
+Pounded cassava leaves simmered into a green stew with peanuts, onions, and fish.
+A nourishing staple found across the DRC.

 Allergens: